YelChristensen/typescript-eatout/README.md

 - clone the repo and run `yarn` to donwload dependencies.
 - run `yarn start` to launch and navigate to localhost:8080 to view in your browser.
+- if you get a CORS Anywhere error - you may need to open https://cors-anywhere.herokuapp.com/https://ratings.food.gov.uk/ in your browser and request temprary access to the demo server

 ### How it works